kothavandlanaresh/CPP/Important_Notes.md

 - Prefer range-based for loops for better readability and performance.
 - Use `const` references to avoid unnecessary copying.
 - Choose the appropriate loop type based on the specific use case.

+---

+### Break and Continue Statements
+<span style="font-size: 50%;">**Reference 15**</span>

+#### **'break' Statement**
+- Used to exit a loop (for, while, do-while) or switch statement prematurely.
+- Useful to stop the loop based on a certain condition.
+- Can make the code harder to understand and maintain if not used carefully.
+- Can cause memory leaks if not used properly with dynamic memory allocation.

+#### **'continue' Statement**
+- Skips the rest of the loop body for the current iteration and proceeds to the next iteration.
+- Useful to skip certain iterations based on a condition.
+- Can make the loop logic complex and harder to follow if overused.

+#### **Main Differences**
+- 'break' exits the loop entirely, while 'continue' skips to the next iteration.
+- 'break' is often used to terminate the loop based on a condition, whereas 'continue' is used to skip specific iterations.